RTEMS/rtems-docs/c-user/glossary.rst

         The manipulation of an object which does not reside on the same node as the calling task.

-    return code
-        Also known as error code or return value.

     resource
         A hardware or software entity to which access must be controlled.